You Forgot It in People

 You Forgot It in People is the second studio album by Canadian indie rock band Broken Social Scene, released on October 15, 2002.
 It was the band's commercial breakthrough.
 You Forgot It in People features intricate, experimental production techniques and a large number of instruments coinciding with the band's vastly expanded size.
-Local excitement for the album was so big that initial pressings sold out quickly, causing the need for a 2003 reissue.
+Local excitement for the album was so big that initial pressings sold out quickly, necessitating a 2003 reissue.

 Music videos were made for "Stars and Sons", "Cause = Time", "Almost Crimes (Radio Kills Remix)", "Lover's Spit", and "I'm Still Your Fag".

 The songs that did not make it onto the album were featured in a B-sides compilation entitled Bee Hives, released in 2004.

 Music

 After releasing Feel Good Lost, Broken Social Scene changed their style from making ambient instrumental songs to full-blown rock songs.
 As they expanded to an 11 piece collective, Broken Social Scene used a variety of sounds for the album.
 Reflecting on this, frontman Kevin Drew said "I was scared to see if people were going to embrace the idea of a whole shitload of sounds on one album."
 You Forgot It in People also progresses to "proper" song style with defined verses and choruses.